flare891/rmslow/scripts/README.md

 Will discard any of your local branches other than master, and will fetch prune to git rid of any deleted origin branches

 ## deployToPages.sh
-Pass in an app name and it will build it and deploy it to your Github Pages
+For any of the deploys you need to install the ngh cli like so: npm install -g angular-cli-ghpages Pass in an app name and it will build it and deploy it to your Github Pages

 ## deployAllToPages.sh